jamro/yova/docs/events.md

   "timestamp": "float"
 }
 ```
-- **Description**: Published when a voice command is detected and transcribed
+- **Description**: Event triggered when Yova detects a voice command.
+The event is published after the user releases the push-to-talk button and the recorded audio has been transcribed.
+It contains the transcription text and is used by the API connector to forward the command to the backend API.
-- **Use Case**: External systems can listen for voice commands to trigger actions, home automation, or logging
+- **Use Case**: API connectors can listen for voice commands to forward them to backend services, trigger actions, or log user interactions
-- **Example**: Smart home systems can subscribe to detect when users say "turn on the lights"

 ### `voice_response`
 - **Topic**: `voice_response`